 - imposing one or more of the relevant sanctions in the Code, or

 - referring the matter to the Provost for consideration of laying charges under the Tribunal Procedures.

 In cases where the student does not admit to an offence during this meeting, there are two possible outcomes:

 - dismissing the matter, or

 - referring it to the Provost as above.

 These guidelines are primarily concerned with allegations of academic misconduct involving graduate students which can be resolved at the decanal level using the Divisional Procedures (see C.i. of the Code).
-All matters can potentially progress to the University Tribunal Procedures (and students have a right to pursue those procedures, outlined at this link), but the Divisional Procedures exist to offer a resolution which is less burdensome in many ways, for both the University and students.
+All matters can potentially progress to the University Tribunal Procedures (and students have a right to pursue those procedures), but the Divisional Procedures exist to offer a resolution which is less burdensome in many ways, for both the University and students.
 As such, the Divisional procedures do not describe a formal adversarial process.